A bit of info and history about me (David Norman)

 - To have a high level of intellectual and emotional intelligence, to not only understand the technical side of complex existing and proposed policy, by-laws and legislation, also to ensure the moral and emotional intention behind the regulation is valid and preserved.

 - To preferably have life experience and a good appreciation of various work, business and personal situations that everyday people encounter and may need support and empathy with.

 - I was raised on a cattle property and know what it is like to go without many comforts that others take for granted.
-I know what it is like to work from daylight to dark in the hot Queensland sun and how overworked and under appreciated people who work and live in rural communities are.
+I know what it is like to work from daylight to dark in the hot Queensland sun and how overworked and under appreciated people who work and live in both rural and city communities are.
 I have experienced the difficulties that remote distances and lack of public infrastructure and services can bring.
 I have also lived and worked in cities and appreciate the considerations people living and working in those communities need.

 - As with most young people starting out on life’s journey, I lived my post high school years hard and fast.
 I learned many life lessons by making poor choices and mistakes and having to deal with the consequences.
 However, as the years progressed I took a keen interest in studying personal and professional development and subsequently reset my personal compass based on strong ethics and values of honesty, integrity, respect and of being a service to others wherever possible.
 This personal code of ethics serves me well in all areas of my life and gives me great personal satisfaction living my life that way.